-How to File for Divorce without Children in New York
+How Do I File for Divorce Without Children in New York?

 Uncontested divorce for New York couples without children

-When you and your spouse have no minor children, that eliminates one of the most emotionally-charged issues of divorce.
-Contentious divorces often get bogged down over child custody and child support, and can drag on for months until those issues are resolved.
-Without children, your issues are simply procedural and economic:
+Many divorces get bogged down over child custody and child support arrangements, and can drag on for months until those issues are resolved.
+Without children, your divorce will center on the following issues:

-- Filing no-fault or citing grounds — Since 2010, New Yorkers have had the option to file a no-fault divorce, asserting only that the relationship was irretrievably broken.
-This allows the couple to retain a greater measure of privacy than citing grounds, such as infidelity or cruelty.
-Filing no-fault also gives you one less item to litigate, making it easier to achieve an uncontested divorce.
+- Filing no-fault or citing grounds — Since 2010, New Yorkers have had the option to file a no-fault divorce.
+This type of pleading declares that the relationship is irretrievably broken rather than alleging that a spouse committed misconduct, such as infidelity or cruelty.
+A no-fault filing helps to preserve a couple’s privacy and makes it easier to compete an uncontested divorce.

-- Spousal support — Alimony in New York is gender neutral.
+- Spousal support — Alimony, known as maintenance under New York law, is gender neutral.
 It is also meant to be rehabilitative, so it is usually of limited duration.
-In many cases, both spouses are self-supporting, so support is not much of an issue.
-In marriages where one spouse has been out of the workforce, a lump-sum or periodic payments of support that allow the dependent spouse to re-enter the workforce successfully may be appropriate.
+Frequently, childless spouses are capable of earning a suitable income and might already both work, so support is not much of an issue.
+In marriages with a stay-at-home spouse, a lump-sum award or short-term payment schedule that enables the dependent spouse to re-enter the workforce successfully may be appropriate.

-- Property distribution — New York is an equitable distribution state, so all property in the marital estate gets divided in a manner the court considers fair.
-Our attorneys have ample experience negotiating property settlements; we work out an agreement that is acceptable to the court so you can avoid a hearing on this issue.
+- Property distribution — New York is an equitable distribution state, so all property in the marital estate gets divided in a manner the court considers fair if no agreement can be reached between spouses.
+Without children, you will not have to consider if the marital home should go to the party with primary physical custody.
+Our experienced attorneys work to negotiate distributions of assets and debts that are acceptable to the court, as well as the parties, so you can avoid a hearing on this issue.

 Let our experienced Long Island attorneys help you file for an uncontested divorce